markmingjie/markmingjie.github.io/README.md

-Personal Academic Website on GitHub Pages, powered by [Jemdoc](https://jemdoc.jaboc.net/).
+# Personal academic website on GitHub pages, powered by [Jemdoc](https://jemdoc.jaboc.net/).
-Original python script was modified with google analytics code.
+# Google analytics tracking ID and copyright statement were added to the original python script.